tshadowknight/SRW_Engine_MV_Docs/how_to.md

 The active folder should now contain a copy of all the default config files.
 Any changes you make for your project should be done in the active folder.

+Next follow the steps in the next section on Updating the nwjs version.
+SRW Engine MV requires a more recent version of nwjs than is included with RPG Maker MV by default.

 #### Updating the nwjs version

 * Make sure RPG Maker MV is closed